benoitlahoz/assembler-ui/content/2.components/navigation/dock.md

 ---
 title: Dock
-description: A macOS styled dock component.
+description: A macOS-style dock with magnifying icons as you hover over them.
 ---

 ::ComponentLoader{label="Preview" componentName="DockDemo" type="examples"}
 ::

 ## Install using CLI